-The first time I came across the terms "Paleo diet", it was by mere chance.
+The first time I came across the terms "Paleo Diet", it was by mere chance.
 However, it totally caught my attention and ended up reading the whole article about it.
 I hope this article might do the same for you.
-We'll start to explore the world of Paleo diets: What are they?
+We'll start to explore the world of Paleo Diet: What Can I eat?
+Are there any Risks?
 What does it consist of?
 What are the benefits and risks for your health?
-How do I start a Paleo diet?
-What can I eat?
+How do I start a Paleo Diet?
 So many questions to be answered.
 Let's get started, then.

 The term "Paleo" comes from Paleolithic, aka Stone Age, a prehistoric period in our time in which humans were hunters and gatherers and consequently moved a lot in pursuit of food and shelter.

 Although we can't speak with much certainty about the origins of the term Paleo diet - it might even be a term coined for another diet fad- but doctors and scientists agree on the basis of it: a Paleo diet proposes a diet based on the types of foods presumed to have been eaten by early humans: the hunters, the cavemen, the wanderers.